Keep the lights off.

 The short-lived Film Crew is just that.
 Staring Mike Nelson, Kevin Murphy (former voice of Tom Servo), and Bill Corbett (former voice of Crow) the Film Crew promises to deliver the old magic back.

 Since The Film Crew is a DVD exclusive creature, they were not restricted in content (unlike the television counterpart).
-I wish they had experimented on a more adult exploitation film such as one of the Ginger masterpieces.
-I have made though claims that their riffing is more adult in nature, I really did not notice despite Hollywood After Dark’s stripper theme.
+I wish they had experimented on a more adult exploitation film, such as one of the Ginger masterpieces.
+I have made though claims that their riffing is more adult in nature, I really did not notice any change despite Hollywood After Dark’s stripper theme.

 You were warned above.
 Heed the warning..